In This Series:

 How do we succumb to an affair?

 I couldn’t stop thinking about him.
 I craved his voice.
 I couldn’t concentrate on anything else.
 I was duped and falling fast.
-Within a matter of days, the negative feelings I had long been having for Jeff reached a heightened level.
+Within a matter of days, the negative feelings I had long been having for my husband, Jeff, reached a heightened level.
 I somehow “knew” I didn’t love him and told him so.

 Jeff was flabbergasted and caught completely off guard.
 What could have gone so terribly wrong overnight?
 In truth, I was completely deceived and I could not see it.
 When Jeff asked if there was someone else, I denied it.
 The truth is that I’d allowed my heart to be stolen.